Your Ultimate Guide to The Best Bathhouses in Sydney

 Thanks to the calming interiors, from the very first step in the door you feel as though a weight has been lifted.
 The intimate space is tucked away in the quiet corners of Surry Hills, able to accommodate a maximum of 20 people at a time, inviting a quiet and tranquil experience.

 Sessions are all 90-minutes to give you enough time to really unwind between the hot-stone sauna or steam room, the large, heated ice-blue magnesium bath and a two-person cold plunge.
-There are also heated lounge and ice scrub areas.
+There are also heated lounges and ice scrub areas.

 If you’re visiting Sydney for a short time, one-off sessions go for $65, but if you’re local to the area, a membership is well worth your while, starting at just $40 a week.